 “2 mandolins with a straight string, one of which is very decorative by Goldberg from Gdańsk 1754”.

 Thanks to the name of the violin maker in the inventory and the photographic recordings in the Annals of the Castle Reconstruction (Marienburg Baujahr), we can be absolutely sure that the instrument mentioned in the source is the same as the lute zither from 1730, kept today at the Museum of Musical Instruments in Poznań (inv.
 No. MNP I 224).

 Johann Goldberg (circa July 1701 Orunia – buried on April 15, 1765 Gdańsk), was listed in Gdańsk from around 1720 and was granted city rights on May 18, 1726.
 He built lutes, violins, violas and cellos.
 He was famous not only for his perfectly crafted instruments, but also for his musically gifted offspring.
-The son of a composer and harpsichordist, he was commemorated by Johann Sebastian Bach, who dedicated his Goldberg Variations to him.
+His son, composer and harpsichordist, was commemorated by Johann Sebastian Bach, who dedicated his Goldberg Variations to him.

 Marienburg Baujahr, 1917, fig. 3

 Marienburg Baujahr 1917, fig. 9.

 The discussed work of the Gdańsk luthier is signed with a handwritten note placed inside the body, reading: Johann Gollberg, Lauten / u.
 Geigenmacher in Dantzig / Anno 1730.